malvikasharan/EMBL-Teen-2019/posts/2019-08-02-OpenAccess_and_reproducibility.md

 *Open Reproducible Research, [EU FOSTER](https://www.fosteropenscience.eu/foster-taxonomy/open-reproducible-research)*

-I also shared the [Open Access learning materials of the EMBL Bio-IT](https://bio-it.embl.de/course-materials/) while explaining how this material has been developed openly with the help of several community members.
-Not only has it been improved in the last 7 years, but it has also become part of a sustainable resource that is maintained and reused by others.
+I also shared Bio-IT‘s [Open Access Unix material](https://bio-it.embl.de/course-materials/) and briefly told her how this material has been developed openly with the help of several community members.
+As a result, not only has it been improved in the last 7 years, but it has also become part of a sustainable resource that is maintained and reused by others.

 We had a session based on [The Carpentries](thecarpentries.org) teaching style - Show, Don't Tell.
 We went through some of the important commands starting from `date` and `whoami` to `cd`,`pwd` and `ls`, then explaining directories and paths, to using commands with arguments, and then using dangerous `rm` with careful `-i`.
-In the process of learning Unix, we organized her pre-existing Python scripts in a folder and downloaded the famous [Iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) to further manipulate and work on.
-Maria-Theresa could review these lessons on her own whenever I had to go into my meetings or deal with other tasks.
+In the process of learning Unix, we organized her pre-existing Python scripts in a folder and downloaded the famous [Iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) to further manipulate and play around with using  Maria-Theresa could review these lessons on her own whenever I had to go into my meetings or deal with other tasks.

 Our group at work has a ritual of getting a coffee together after lunch and chat about other things that we are currently doing or find interesting.
 Today, we were talking about publications, specifically how Open Access plays a role in bridging the gaps between academia and public, developed and developing countries, wealthy institutes and institutes that have limited funding to pay for expensive journals, and why it is unfair to have an uneven distribution of knowledge based on economic power.
 My colleagues kindly included Maria-Theresa in the conversation ensuring that they were simplifying some of the concepts for her before diving into the conversation.